• Skip to primary navigation

 Sure, they are actually typical for a Bakewell cake, but I like fresh cherries better.

-The cherry Bakewell cake is best served on the day you baked it.
-You should assemble it only a few hours before serving.
+The cherry bakewell cake is best served on the day it is assembled.
+Prepare it only a few hours before serving.

 More cherry cakes